 Let Me ExplainDo you ever notice how when your pet gets up from rest, she never just bounds up, but rises and does a couple of "stretches"?
 She isn't actually stretching though.
 She's pandiculating.
-As she bows down, she contracting her back, then she moves through a neutral spine to do it again, but in an upward lengthening the front of her body.
+As she bows down and "stretches up," she contracting into her tight areas that were shortened as she slept, then slowly releasing the tension.

-With somatic exercises--or "un-exercises" as I like to call them--you are encouraged to sense what the muscles are doing.
-We avoid extreme contractions (like when lifting weights) and avoid forcing a stretch.
-Rather we move gently, giving the brain, muscles and nervous system a chance to reboot, so to speak, by turning off habitual tension that causes pain.
+By pandiculating, you are encouraged to sense what your muscles are doing.
+You want to avoid extreme contractions or forcing a stretch.
+Rather, move gently, giving your brain, muscles and nervous system a chance to reboot, so to speak, by turning off habitual tension that causes pain.
 The result?
-We move with more fluid, natural movement.
+You move with more fluid, natural movement.

 Think of pandiculating, like getting a knot out of a fine gold necklace.
 If it has a knot in it, what happens if you force, pull, stretch it?
 It gets tighter!
 But if you go "into the contraction" bring the muscles into the pattern of the tightness/knot, you become more aware of that tightness, and can slowly ease it out.